 1- Lasik Complications Related to Microkeratome

-Creation of thin, irregular corneal flap, and sometimes buttonhole flap which are the formation of holes in corneal flap Another complication that can occur is creation of small flap that will give insufficient size of corneal stromal bed for laser ablation.
+Creation of thin, irregular corneal flap, and sometimes buttonhole flap which are the formation of holes in corneal flap.
+Another complication that can occur is creation of small flap that gives insufficient size of corneal stromal bed for laser ablation.
 These lasik complications can be treated by replacing the flap again and allow it to heal for few months and then undergo another lasik procedures.

-Another rare but devastating complication is corneal perforation which can occur in thin cornea or when the microkeratome is not properly assembled.
+Another rare but devastating complication is corneal perforation which occurs in thin cornea or when the microkeratome is not properly assembled.

-With the movement of microkeratome over the cornea for flap creation, there maybe friction with formation of corneal epithelium erosions.
+With the movement of microkeratome over the cornea for flap creation, there maybe friction with formation of corneal epithelium erosion and abrasion.
 Flap creation using bladeless or femtosecond laser, the incidence of this erosion is reduced.

 2- Flap Related Complication